GerHobbelt/cef-wiki/BranchesAndBuilding.md

 The same download directory can be used for building multiple CEF branches (just specify a different `--branch` command-line value).
 The existing “/path/to/download/chromium/src/out” directory will be moved to “/path/to/download/out\_(previousbranch)” so that the build output from the previous branch is not lost.
 When you switch back to a previous branch the out directory will be restored to its original location.

 The script will create a 32-bit build on Windows by default.
-To create a 64-bit build on Windows, Mac OS X or Linux specify the `--x64-build` command-line flag.
-32-bit builds on Mac OS X are [no longer supported](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/sdsDCkq_zwo/yep65H8Eg3sJ) starting with 2272 branch so this flag is now required when building 2272+ on that platform.
+To create a 64-bit build on Windows, Mac macOS or Linux specify the `--x64-build` command-line flag.
+32-bit builds on Mac macOS are [no longer supported](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/sdsDCkq_zwo/yep65H8Eg3sJ) starting with 2272 branch so this flag is now required when building 2272+ on that platform.

 If you receive Git errors when moving an existing checkout from one branch to another you can force a clean Chromium Git checkout (specify the  `--force-clean` command-line flag) and optionally a clean download of Chromium dependencies (specify the `--force-clean-deps` command-line flag).
 Any build output that currently exists in the “src/out” directory will be deleted.
 Re-downloading the Chromium dependencies can take approximately 30 minutes with a reasonably fast internet connection.